Novabutter/blog/content/blog/2020-5-13-Learning-Timeline.md

 ## The Plan: Not-quite-zero to Hero

-This preception of my lack of skills whilist determined entirely by myself is motivating.
+This preception of my lack of skills whilst determined entirely by myself is motivating.
 Fact: By 19 Alexander Hamilton was in charge of his own trading charter.
 Fact: I am 22 and I have not achieved anything.
 Well I quite soon will get this piece of paper or something but that doesn't count.

 I will achieve my goals and be the ideal version of myself that I want to be.
 That is precisely, a penetration tester who somehow for something I too have not figured out as of this time, will be in written about in history books for.
 In order to do so, I have started by creating an outline of my own steps that I am going to take to step-by-step shift myself into a better cybersecurity professional and into the person I want to be.